- Beneficios para empleados

 Simplify Mandatory and Fringe Benefits With Paychex

-While types of benefits such as paid time off, health insurance, and 401(k) plans are highly sought-after (and may help you attract and retain top talent), basic benefits can also be invaluable for employees.
-Ensure your business meets its obligations to provide assistance and compensation through Social Security, Medicare, unemployment, and workers’ compensation insurance.
+While types of benefits like paid time off, health insurance, and 401(k) plans may help you attract and retain top talent, basic benefits can also be invaluable for employees.
+Help ensure your business meets legal requirements for Social Security, Medicare, unemployment, and workers' compensation insurance.

 Tags